moves-rwth/dft-bdmp/2022-SMACD/Readme.md

-# Supplementary material for NFM 2022 short paper
+# Supplementary material for SMACD 2022 paper

-This directory contains information to reproduce the results reported in the NFM2022 short paper.
+This directory contains information to reproduce the results reported in the SMACD 2022 paper.

 ## Files
 [Case-study](Case-study) contains the SMV and the FEI files of the automated vechile system.